 - Using a stand mixer or hand mixer, mix the erythritol, butter, and cream cheese until light and fluffy.

 - Add the eggs and pumpkin puree and mix until well combined.

-- Mix the dry ingredients (flour, baking soda, baking powder, salt, pumpkin pie spice) in a separate bowl, and then add all of it to the wet ingredients.
+- Mix the dry ingredients (flour, baking powder, salt, pumpkin pie spice) in a separate bowl, and then add all of it to the wet ingredients.
 Blend until the ingredients are just combined.

 - Lastly, mix in the chocolate chips by hand.

 - Pour the cream cheese pumpkin muffin batter into the cups, dividing evenly.
 The batter will fill up the muffin cups.

 - Sprinkle a few more chocolate chips on the top of each pumpkin chocolate chip muffin (optional).

 - Bake on the middle oven rack for 35-40 minutes, or until a toothpick inserted into the center comes out clean.